telerik/fiddler-everywhere-docs/user-guide/rules.md

 # Rules Tab

-The **Rules** tab enables you to create rules (including **[custom ones]({%slug using-custom-responses%})**) that will automatically trigger in response to requests.
+The **Rules** tab enables you to create rules that will automatically trigger in response to requests.

 The **Rules** functionality provides options for testing different scenarios while sparing you with the efforts to change the client application or production server.
-YOu can use it to mock behavior, test new functionalities, reproduce previously captured bugs (from saved sessions, SAZ files, and other HTTP Session formats), and run website demos while you are offline.
+You can use it to mock behavior, test new functionalities, reproduce previously captured bugs (from saved sessions, SAZ files, and other HTTP Session formats), and run website demos while you are offline.

 The collaboration functionalities allow you to import and export a single rule or group of rules and share them directly with other Fiddler Everywhere collaborators.
 Each rule has a different order priority and execution weight, easily controlled by promoting or demoting a rule.